Warminster Line: History

 The Warminster Line is a continuation of the Reading Company's suburban services over the Warminster Branch.
 The line was built between 1872 and 1874 and electrified as far as Hatboro in 1931.
 Passenger service beyond Hatboro ended in 1952.
 The Reading extended electrification and suburban service to Warminster on July 29, 1974.

 With the Reading's final bankruptcy in 1976 Conrail took over the operation of the trains and ownership of the branch.
 The Warminster Branch was conveyed to SEPTA in 1979; SEPTA took over operation of the trains in 1983.
 A train crash occurred on July 1, 2006, in Abington Township injuring 38 passengers and 6 crew members.

 Beginning in 1984 the route was designated R2 Warminster as part of SEPTA's diametrical reorganization of its lines.
 Warminster Line trains operated through the city center to the Wilmington/Newark Line (then Marcus Hook) on the ex-Pennsylvania side of the system.
 The R-number naming system was dropped on July 25, 2010.
-As of 2024 the majority of Warminster trains continue on to the Airport Line, though some weekday trains terminate at 30th Street Station, Thorndale, or Trenton Transit Center.
+As of 2026 the majority of Warminster trains continue on to the Airport Line.

 On April 18, 2016, SEPTA launched positive train control on the Warminster Line, the first Regional Rail line to use the signal system which will enhance safety.